Gry's Virtual Keyboard Museum

 Yamaha A3 Combo Organ (1974)

-The first instrument presented is a very unusual organ, the Yamaha A3 Electone combo organ.
+The first instrument is a rather unusual one, the Yamaha A3 Electone combo organ.
 This was the very first combo organ Yamaha ever made.

 Gem Imperial II (1975)

-This was actually the very first organ I owned my self and I remember I spent all my money from the confirmation on this one.
+The first organ I bought was an Italien GEM Imperial II.
+I remember I spent all the money I got from my confirmation on this one.
 It sounded pretty good for the time, and when connected to a Leslie 760 speaker it sounded even better.
-These Italian organs had a lot of issues with the contacts under the keys, so a can of
+These Italian organs had a lot of issues with the contacts under the keys, so I soon learned to open it up to clean the contacts to make it playable.

-Unlike the Hammond organs, who used the black keys for preset drawbar settings, this organ used the black keys as a substitute for bass pedals.
-Great for those of us who wanted to add some bass pedal sounds, but really did not wanted to carry the extra pedal set up (or who had the profiency to play keyboard with our feets . . .)
+Unlike the Hammond organs that used the lower octave black keys for preset drawbar settings this organ used them as a substitute for bass pedals.
+Great for those who wanted to add some bass pedal sounds but were to lazy to carry the extra pedal set up and great for those of us who never learned to play organ with our feets.

 Arp AXXE (1975)

 From my point of view, this synthesizer is about the worst thing you could possibly buy for your hard earned money back in the seventies.
 The one I had was constantly out of tune, and the only thing it was good at was the white and pink noise.
-It generated a great helicopter sound too, which is way useful, eh......
-I can't even remember what happend to it, maybe I gave it away or sold it.
-Or maybe I just did what they should have done at the factory and stuffed it in the garbage can and jumped on it for a while.
+It generated a great helicopter sound, bur I can't say it was very useful.
+Today I can't even remember what happend to it, but I assume I sold it.
+Or maybe I just did what they should have done at the factory and put it in the garbage can and jumped on it for a while.
 On the other hand, I guess I would have remembered that.
+Interestingly, some people seems to like these.

 Wurlitzer 200A (1977)

 Not much to say about this piano.
 I have had two of them through the years.
-The sound is very unique, but incredible useful for 70's style rock music.
-If you are not familiar to the sound you should listen to one of my favourite Supertramp albums, Breakfast in America.
+The sound is very unique and very useful for 70's style pop music.
+If your'e not familiar with the sound you should listen to one of my favourite Supertramp albums, Breakfast in America and then you will know.

 I sold my first Wurlitzer in 1979 when I needed money to buy a car, then bought another similar piano in 1980.
-For some reason the first one sounded far better than the later one, so Wurlitzer number 2 did not stay long.
+For some reason the first one sounded far better than the later one.

 Moog Sattelite (1977)